 8. Use the Same Name On All Your Games if Possible

-Once you have found your name, try to use it whenever you play multiplayer games online.
-As you and your brand grow in popularity, people will recognize your name in-game and you will be able to make new contacts or generate interesting content for your channel.
+Once you have chosen your Gamertag, try to use it whenever you play multiplayer games online.
+People may recognize your name in-game and you will be able to make new contacts or, if you begin streaming, grow your brand more easily.

 If your name isn’t available on a certain game, consider using a variant.

 There are times when using special characters or numbers can make your name unique.
 These names stand out, look cool, and can generate conversation.
 X Æ A-12 anybody?